 - Grocers and Markets

 - It’s very important to make sure the area covered is consistent over time.
 In some cases, suburbs may be included in the “main” city directory to begin with and then in a separate one later.
 In some cases, the city itself may be split into multiple directories as it grows.
+If there are suburbs for whom the dates differ, I generally create a separate spreadsheet for the suburbs.

 - Usually city directories have a page listing the abbreviations used for suburbs and major roads.
 Other conventions include:

 - Street names not followed by “Av, Rd, Blvd, etc.” are generally “streets”.
 That is the default.
 It’s important to pay attention to this, especially on numbered streets.
+Sometimes there may be numbered streets and avenues, or maybe a Park Avenue and a Park Road.

 - The abbreviation “do” means “ditto” (same as the one above).